 When XML is not enough: binary data

-There are endless ways to send data over the network.
+There are endless ways to send data over the network, which means there are also many ways to send attachments with SOAP.
 There are numerous protocols and data formats.
 Standardization around SOAP has taken away a lot of the guesswork in sending data between systems.
 SOAP standardizes the protocol (HTTP) and the data format (XML.)

 One way you might try is to simply dump the binary into a text node.
 It might look something like Listing 1.